Council on Hydrologic Systems Science

 - ESF offers a variety of undergraduate and graduate degree programs related to water resources.
 Funding is available for talented students in all degree programs.

 The Council and its members are committed to the development of programs related to water and watershed resources.
-The presence of the vast diversity of watersheds and instrumentation within the region provides a unique opportunity to understand and quantify the degradation and restoration of watershed resources and services.
+The presence of a vast diversity of watersheds and instrumentation within the region provides a unique opportunity to understand and quantify the degradation and restoration of watershed resources and services.

 ESF offers a variety of degree programs related to watershed resources and is continuously moving forward by adding new faculty and courses to watershed resources-related programs.
 ESF and its partner institutions have the capacity to further develop world-class faculty who offer interdisciplinary opportunities in the area of watershed resources.